-The Head of German is Mrs Peduru.
+Mrs Peduru and our experienced and dedicated team welcome you to the German Department.
 We share 7 classrooms with the French and Spanish departments which all have interactive whiteboards.
-We also have 2 smaller rooms for speaking practice.
+We also have 2 smaller rooms which we can use for speaking practice.

 We are lucky that small class sizes enable us to tailor the teaching to individual students’ needs and to offer more time and support with each student in lessons.
 Over recent years students have taken various paths.
 Some examples are International Business at the University of Portsmouth, Japanese at the University of Leeds and French, German and Dutch at the University of Sheffield.
 Others have been successful in getting onto very competitive courses at university and have found that having German A Level has differentiated them positively from other students.
 We follow the AQA German A Level course.
 More information can be found here: https://www.aqa.org.uk/subjects/languages/as-and-a-level/german-7662

 Our trips to Berlin and our work experience exchange programme have always been a highlight of German A Level at Maiden Erlegh.

 2020 GCSE results: 98% Grades 9 - 4.

 Each year an average of 80 students study the AQA German GCSE course.
 For more information, please visit:

 Our scheme of work aims to equip students with good conversational German, a high competence in reading, writing and listening as well as a broad knowledge of significant festivals and traditions in the German-speaking world.
 In the past we have complemented classroom learning with cultural trips to Lippstadt in Germany and also to The Museum of Leicester which has the largest collection of Expressionist German Art outside Germany.

 By the end of Foundation students will know a wide variety of topics such as free time activities, holidays, school life and talking all about yourself.
 Students will know how to form the past, present and futures tenses as well as knowing how to use modal verbs, time phrases and opinion phrases.